Kyriosity/read-write/readme+/dev/.net/wpf/mvvm/readme+/mvvm_vmodel-cohesion.md

 ### Downcasting "impedance"

-C# doesn't support cast to inhereted classes/interfaces even when defaults would fit extensions.
+A cast of pure parent to inhereted classes/interfaces will cause ERROR in C# even when defaults would fit extensions (EXAMPLE).

 ...
 TO BE CONTINUED ...